TysonsTech/EnviroMine-Ecosystem/README.md

 WiFi: Local wireless service tbd.

 RESOURSES TO BE CONSERVED: - Water, the most simple of life's elements, will become a very valuable resource if it is not already.
 Our sensors will enable much more efficient agricultural use of it.
 One of the so many environmental solutions EnviroMine Network can provide.

-- Populations
+- Population
 - Air Quality
+- Ice flows
+- Water quality
+- Agriculture
+- Transportation
+- LiveStock
+- Renewable Energy

 ** POTENTIAL Partners / ecosystem service providers:  Organizations to invite into the EnviroMine global ecosystem: #Hivemapper, #DIMO, Weather XM, #React Network, #Boring Protocol, #Airly, #FileCoin, #RevoFi, #SKY360, Community Fi, #MATCHx, DataHighway SnowFlake, SalesForce....